Sheila Matthews Allen

-Sheila Mathews Allen (born Sheila Marie Mathews, February 2, 1929 – November 15, 2013) was an American actress and producer.
+Sheila Mathews Allen (born Sheila Marie Mathews; February 2, 1929 – November 15, 2013) was an American actress and producer.

 Life and career

 Allen was born in New York City to Christopher Joseph and Elizabeth (née McCloskey) Mathews, both immigrants from Ireland.
 She was married to producer Irwin Allen until his death in 1991.
 She appeared in several of her husband's TV series and movies through to 1986.
 Appearances include City Beneath the Sea, Lost in Space, Land of the Giants, The Poseidon Adventure and The Towering Inferno.
 Following his death in 1991 she remained on the board of Irwin Allen Productions.
 She also served as a producer on the 2002 television remake of The Time Tunnel and as Executive Producer of the film Poseidon in 2006.

 Death

-She died on November 15, 2013, at her home in Malibu, California, after an extended battle with pulmonary fibrosis.
+Allen died on November 15, 2013, at her home in Malibu, California, after an extended battle with pulmonary fibrosis.